MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ```

 And here we can execute the `colcon build` command.
-After a successful built we have to update our enivornment with the freshly built package, to do this we have to run the following command:
+After a successful build we have to update our environnment with the freshly built package, to do this we have to run the following command:
 ```bash
 source install/setup.bash
 ```